mithrams07/-Wordpress-Install-docker-image-on-amazonlinux-Ansible/README.md

 Task 6 : Creating database using mysql5.7 mysql docker image for wordpr.ss using the variables mentioned in "vars" section Task 7 : Create wordpress container using "wordpress" docker image

+After executing playbook successfully, you can access the client server IP address in browser and will load the wordpress installation page like below

 ![wp](https://user-images.githubusercontent.com/36097660/167084077-f0871e78-b7b6-4f0b-8884-ff28fe70052c.png)

 ## Conclusion
+Here, we have discussed about how to automate the wordpress installation with docker image using ansible.This is an basic form of it.